 Erich Kästner Museum, Literary museum in Dresden, Germany

-A bronze sculpture depicts the young writer in a niche on the villa's facade.
-In front of the building stands an old tree where visitors hang pairs of shoes as a local tradition.
+A bronze sculpture of the young Kästner is set into a niche on the villa's facade, easy to miss if you walk straight inside.
+In front of the building, visitors hang pairs of shoes from an old tree, a habit that has quietly grown into a local custom over the years.

 The community of curious travelers